hw-labs/infra-config/README.md

 #### Chef

 The infra tools provide helpers for Chef.
 Settings for these are located within the "Chef settings" section.

-* encrypted secret path
-* client key
-*
+These variables work just like the credential variables above with the `PROVIDER_ACCOUNT` prefix.
+However, unlike the credential variables, if no value is defined for the current `PROVIDER_ACCOUNT`, it will fallback to using the "DEFAULT" prefix.

 ### Usage